 ¶He who holds the seven stars in his right hand, who walks in the midst of the seven golden lampstands, says these things:

-3. You have patience, and you have endured for my name’s sake, and you have not grown weary.
+3.and you have patience, and you endured for my name’s sake and did not grow weary.

 ¶8.
 “And to the messenger of the Assembly in Smyrna, write:

-¶The first and the last, who was dead and came to life, says these things:
+¶The first and the last, who was dead and is alive, says these things:

 ¶12.
 “And to the messenger of the Assembly in Pergamon, write: